microservice/microservice-cli/README.md

 ```

 #### command
 Command is a required argument.
-The given command will be executed.
+The microservice will be executed with the given command.

 #### args...
 If a command required arguments they can be passed as follows: `key:val`.
 If required arguments are not given `exec` will fail.